How to Commission a Bronze Sculpture by Deran Wright

-Often, the artist will put a limit on the number of reproductions that will be made, which is called a limited edition.
-In a limited edition, the edition size and the number of each piece will be marked on the bronze.
-A bronze marked 1/6 means it is the first casting of 6 total, 2/6 being the second casting, and so on.
+Often, the artist will put a limit on the number of reproductions of the sculpture that will be made, which is called a limited edition.
+In a limited edition, the edition size and the number of each piece will be marked on the sculpture.
+A sculpture marked 1/6 means it is the first casting of 6 total sculptures, 2/6 being the second casting, and so on.

 It is also possible that a few extra castings may exist, which were basically experimental models, while the artist toyed with possible variations.
 These would be marked as A.P., or 'Artist's Proofs', abbreviated.
 More rarely, some foundries maintain a set of Foundry Proofs.
 These would seldom if ever appear for sale.

 After the proofs, if any, and all edition numbers have been cast, the molds are destroyed.

 The French Legal system places strict regulations on what can be called a classic 'limited edition' and in France the maximum limited edition size is 6 castings.